 Another reason could be that people who chronically use cannabis, tend to eat more and then gain fat.
 Fat cells produce more estrogen and thus, can lower testosterone and cause gynecomastia.

-Keep in mind, genetics also plays a role here.
+Keep in mind, that genetics also plays a role here.

 However, hormones can definitely trigger genes.